inparlor.

 We'll send you a recommendation in 48 hours no expectation that you hire us.

-Send a 1-page brief with your stack and goals.
-We'll respond with a written recommendation between Freelancer and Agency, and the cost / timeline math for the migration if it's the right call.
+We'll respond with a written recommendation between Freelance Developer and Development Agency, and the cost / timeline math for the migration if it's the right call.

 More comparisons